ryanlj77/telos.contracts/contracts/trail/DeveloperGuide.md

 * `newballot(name ballot_name, name category, name publisher, string title, string description, string info_url, uint8_t max_votable_options, symbol voting_sym)`

     The createballot action will begin setup of a new ballot.
-Note that all string arguments should be supplied in markdown format, as Trail's dedicated front-end will consume strings as markdown to ensure a consistent experience across UI's.

     `ballot_name` is the unique name of the ballot.
 No other ballot may concurrently share this name.